Ways To Be a Better Parent: Good Parenting Skills and Tips

 - Positive role models.
 Having the opportunity to look up to and imitate someone with positive qualities gives the child aspiration to develop and become better.

 - Structure.
-Routine and structure are the bedrock of consistent development.
 Having rules and boundaries provide a child clarity of his or her role and what is expected of them.

-As a mom or dad, knowing what skill set to have and how to apply it is a good starting point to effective parenting.
+As a mom or dad, knowing what skill set to have and how to apply it is a good starting point for effective parenting.
 The most central factor is time.
-Every one of the parental skills have one thing in common—time.
+Every one of the parental skills has one thing in common—time.
 Spending as much time as possible in your child’s company is an opportunity to invest in all his or her basic needs.
 Effective parents convey these qualities in the following ways.

 - Honesty and transparency.
 Tell your child your feelings and expectations and encourage him or her to do the same.
 This habit will go a long way to prevent conflicts from developing.